Effects of Electron Form Factor on Quasiparticle Interference in Twisted Bilayer Graphene: Appendix

-We consider the overlap matrix norm at the magic angle.
+We consider the form factor norm at the magic angle.
 In our continuum model, we now choose $u=105$~meV and $w=110$~meV so that the four central bands are well separated from other bands, mimicking the effect of lattice relaxation.
-The magic angle is determined by the effective two band model presented in the End Matter, i.e., by identifying the condition of vanishing group velocity, $1-3w^2/(\hbar v_\text{D}|\boldsymbol{\kappa}|)^2=0$.
+The magic angle is determined from the effective two-band model presented in the main text [Eq.~\eqref{Eq: two-band}] by identifying the condition of a vanishing group velocity, $1-3w^2/(\hbar v_\text{D}|\boldsymbol{\kappa}|)^2=0$.
 The band structure at the magic angle $\theta=1.11^\circ$ is depicted in Fig.~\ref{Sfig:overlap}(e), where the four central bands become nearly flat.
 These bands are magnified in Fig.~\ref{Sfig:overlap}(f), showing a bandwidth around 4~meV.
-Taking into account only states close to the $\bm{K}$ points on the Fermi surface at $E_\text{F}\approx2.45$~meV, we compute the overlap matrix norm of these states projected on the top layer, which can be seen in Fig.~\ref{Sfig:overlap}(g).
-For this twist angle, the chiral structure observed in Figs.~\ref{Sfig:overlap}(a) and~\ref{Sfig:overlap}(d) is no longer clear now.
+Taking into account only states close to the $\bm{K}$ points on the Fermi surface at $E_\text{F}\approx2.45$~meV, we compute the form factor norm of these states projected on the top layer, which can be seen in Fig.~\ref{Sfig:overlap}(g).
+For this twist angle, the chiral structure observed in Figs.~\ref{Sfig:overlap}(a) and~\ref{Sfig:overlap}(d) is no longer apparent.